Here is a brief description of ADM and ADMX. First, let’s describe what an ADM and ADMX file is. An “

 ADMX File: The ADMX file replaces the old ADM file.
-It was first introduced in Windows Server 2008, however, if you download the latest Group Policy Management software you can use the ADMX files in early Windows Servers.
+It was first introduced in Windows Server 2008.
+However, if you download the latest Group Policy Management software, you will also be able to use the ADMX files in early Windows Servers.
 ADMX is an XML based format making it easy to edit.
 ADM is an in-house format so it is not as easy to work with as XML files are.
 The format is made up of two parts.

 ADMX files use less space in the SysVol.
 You can choose to store the ADMX and ADML files in the SysVol.
 The difference between ADM and ADMX files is that if you choose to store the files in the SysVol, each ADMX file only needs to be stored once where the ADM files need to be stored for each Group Policy that is created.